jmandevel/requitec/README.md

 __NOTICE: This repository contains a compiler front-end that is in the early stages of development.
 Its buggy, incomplete, and hard to work with.
 Use it at your own risk!__

 Requite is a statically typed systems programming langauge with a homoiconic syntax.
+Look in the test_sources folder for example source code files.